 I frequently have a dry mouth.
 What can I do to relieve this problem?

 To relieve your dry mouth:

 - Chew sugar-free gum or suck on sugar-free hard candies to stimulate the flow of saliva.
 For some people, xylitol, which is often found in sugar-free gum or sugar-free candies, may cause diarrhea or cramps if consumed in large amounts.

 - Limit your caffeine intake because caffeine can make your mouth drier.

 - Don't use mouthwashes that contain alcohol because they can be drying.

 - Stop all tobacco use if you smoke or chew tobacco.

 - Sip water regularly.

 - Try over-the-counter saliva substitutes — look for products containing xylitol, if you're not sensitive to it, such as Mouth Kote or Oasis Moisturizing Mouth Spray, or ones containing carboxymethylcellulose (kahr-bok-see-meth-ul-SEL-u-lohs) or hydroxyethyl cellulose (hi-drok-see-ETH-ul SEL-u-lohs), such as Biotene Oral Balance.

-- Try a mouthwash designed for dry mouth — especially one that contains xylitol, if you're not sensitive to it, such as Biotene Dry Mouth Oral Rinse or ACT Total Care Dry Mouth Rinse, which also offer protection against tooth decay.
+- Try a mouthwash designed for dry mouth — especially one that contains xylitol, if you're not sensitive to it, such as Biotene Dry Mouth Oral Rinse or ACT Total Care Dry Mouth Mouthwash, which also offer protection against tooth decay.

 - Breathe through your nose, not your mouth.

 - Add moisture to the air at night with a room humidifier.

 Saliva is important to maintain the health of your teeth and mouth.
 If you frequently have a dry mouth, taking these steps to protect your oral health may also help your condition:

 - Brush with a fluoride toothpaste — ask your dentist if you might benefit from prescription fluoride toothpaste may help you.
 You also may be prescribed fluoride in addition to your toothpaste.

 - Use a fluoride rinse or brush-on fluoride gel before bedtime.
 Occasionally a custom-fit fluoride applicator (made by your dentist) can make this more effective.

 - Visit your dentist at least twice yearly to detect and treat tooth decay or other dental problems.
 You may need to visit your dentist more often, depending on your dental needs.